 Remove tomatillos and chili peppers and place them into a blender with onion, cilantro, cumin seeds, and garlic.

-Add 1 cup of water and blend everything until nicely combined.
+Add 1 cup of water or chicken stock, and blend everything until nicely combined.

 Now, pour the sauce into a braising pan.
 Season with salt and pepper then bring the sauce to a gentle boil.

 Next, add the chicharrones to the pan and pour in the chicken stock.
 Use a spoon to push them down so they can soak nicely.

 Bring to a simmer and set the heat to medium-low.

 From here it depends on the quality and type of chicharrón you’re using and the time it will take to cook.

 It can take from 10 to 30 minutes, so you might adjust the liquids accordingly.